PedrosWits/cool-course/README.md

 git push -u --force origin master
 ```

-See below for how to generate the html files for the slides and coursework.
+See below how to generate the html files for the slides and coursework.

-## Lecture/Talk Slides - Revealjs
+## Presentation Slides - Revealjs

 Write the slides for your talk in markdown (revealjs) and place them under the `slides/docs` folder.